|

 - Complete sentences

-complete sentences are recommended when necessary to unambiguously
+Complete sentences are recommended as the most efficient way to unambiguously

 convey meaning.